zubeydesisman/Beep_Boop/README.md

 ##Specs:

 Spec1: The program returns a range of numbers from 0 to the users inputted number
   Input: "4"
   Output: "0, 1, 2, 3, 4"
 Spec2:Make a loop which is returning input number a range ;
-Spec3:In the same loop make some conditinal function to meet project objectives; suc as 3 returs "I'm sorry, Dave.
+Spec3:In the same loop make some conditional function to meet project objectives; such as; 3 returns "I'm sorry, Dave.
 I'm afraid I can't do that,"2 returns "Boop!",1 returns "Beep!".
 Spec4: Show the results.
 ## Setup/Installation Requirements